 |F 303||Stevanger||Tromso||Active||High readiness|

-Sleipner Class: Dating from the same era as the Oslo class but largely obsolete.
-With the exception of an improved sonar installed in the late 80‘s, the two Sleipner class Corvettes are and used as training ships.
-They were due for retirement in 1993 but due to the increased threat in the Northern Fury world, they were retained in service.
+Sleipner Class: Dating from the same era as the Oslo class but largely obsolete with the exception of an improved sonar installed in the late 80‘s.
+The two Sleipner class Corvettes are used as training ships and were due for retirement in 1993, but due to the increased threat in the Northern Fury world, they were retained in service.

 Fast Attack Craft (FAC): The most potent arm of the Norwegian Navy is its fleet of small, fast and deadly FACs.
-These boats use the rugged and mountainous coastline to hide in waiting for passing targets, using the radar shielding to hide until their speed and missiles can deal a lethal blow.
-Operating is small groups using hit and run tactics is their main means of survival.
+These boats use the rugged and mountainous coastline for radar shielding while waiting to ambush passing targets.
+Using their speed and missiles to deal a lethal blow then running back into cover.
+Operating in small groups they use these hit and run tactics is their main means of survival.

-Storm Class: This class of 20 boats displace only 138 tons, but carry 6x Penguin I ASM, have a 76mm gun and 40mm auto-cannon.
-With a 20 man crew they can travel at over 30 knots.
+Storm Class: A class of 20 boats that displace only 138 tons each, carry six Penguin I Anti-Ship Missiles (ASM), and have a 76mm gun and 40mm auto-cannon.
+With only a 20-man crew they can deploy quickly and travel at over 30 knots.

-Snogg Class: Only six boats of this class were built, and they only carried 4x Penguin I ASMs, but also 4x Torpedoes and one 40mm auto-cannon.
-They were about the same size as the Storm class and had a crew of 19 and a speed of over 30 knots.
+Snogg Class: Only six boats of this class were built, and they only carry four Penguin I ASMs, but also four Torpedoes and one 40mm auto-cannon.
+They are about the same size as the Storm class, have a crew of 19 and a speed of over 30 knots.

-Hauk Class: Larger (160 tons) and faster (32.5 knots) than the older boats, the 14 Hauk class boats carried 6x Penguin II missiles with a longer range and better seeker head.
-These boats also carry Mistral SAMs, a 40mm auto-cannon and 2x Torpedoes.
+Hauk Class: Larger (160 tons) and faster (32.5 knots) than the older boats, the 14 Hauk class carry six Penguin II missiles which have a longer range and better seeker head than the original missile.
+These boats also carry Mistral SAMs, a 40mm auto-cannon and two Torpedoes.

 |P 973||Traust||North Cape|